ruby-formatter/rufo/README.md

 As a reference, this was implemented in a similar fashion to [Crystal](https://github.com/crystal-lang/crystal)'s formatter.

-And as a side note, rufo has **no dependencies**.
-It only depends on `rspec` for tests, but that's it.
+And as a side note, Rufo has **no dependencies**.
+To run Rufo's specs you will require [rspec](https://github.com/rspec/rspec), but that's it.
-That means it loads very fast (no need to read many Ruby files), and because `Ripper` is mostly written in C (uses Ruby's lexer and parser) it formats files pretty fast too.
+This means Rufo loads very fast (no need to read many Ruby files), and since [Ripper](https://ruby-doc.org/stdlib-2.4.0/libdoc/ripper/rdoc/Ripper.html) is mostly written in C (uses Ruby's lexer and parser) it formats files pretty fast too.

 ## Development